The Gap

 The gap between knowing and doing is not bridged by more knowing.
 It is bridged by doing, deliberately, with feedback, until the knowledge moves from cortex to muscle.
 Until the forms dissolve and the skill simply flows.

 That is the work of the University stage.
-It starts with admitting, honestly, what you cannot yet do.
+It starts with admitting, honestly, what cannot yet be done.
+We are the sort of people who can hold that honesty — because that is where the real building begins.